Heath in Licking County, Ohio — The American Midwest (Great Lakes)

 2. Governor DeWitt Clinton's grave.
 (Submitted on September 9, 2007, by Heather Crawford of Newark, Ohio.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 9, 2007, by Heather Crawford of Newark, Ohio.
-This page has been viewed 1,418 times since then and 26 times this year.
+It was originally submitted on September 9, 2007, by Heather Crawford of Newark, Ohio.
+This page has been viewed 1,497 times since then and 28 times this year.
 Photos: 1, 2, 3. submitted on September 9, 2007, by Heather Crawford of Newark, Ohio. • J. J. Prats was the editor who published this page.